 The required software policy is designed to distribute and install software to the devices in your organization.
 By simply uploading an installation binary and setting the package name, installation command, and schedule you can deploy software to an unlimited number of systems.

 Package name, package version, and installation command

-The required software policy needs a package name and installation command to properly execute on the system.
+The required software policy needs a package name, a package version, and installation command to properly execute on the system.

-- Package name is used to identify if the software package has been installed on the device.
-In the case of Windows, this is a registry GUID or software package name associated with installed software listed on the "Add/Remove" programs dialog.
+- Package name is used to identify if the software package is installed on the device.
+In the case of Windows, this is a registry GUID or software package name associated with installed software listed on the "Add/Remove" programs dialog window.

-- Installation command is, of course, the command(s) used to install the software package on the device.
-Typically this is the command that will launch the installer in a silent / unattended mode.
+- Installation command is the command(s) used to install the software package on the device.
+Typically this is the command that launches the installer in a silent / unattended mode.

 Currently the required software policy will automatically populate the package name and installation command for the following installation binaries: